Connect data from Microsoft Defender XDR to Microsoft Sentinel

 Connect events enables the collection of raw advanced hunting events from Defender components.

 These are explained in greater detail below.
-See Microsoft 365 Defender integration with Microsoft Sentinel for more information.
+See Microsoft Defender XDR integration with Microsoft Sentinel for more information.

 Connect incidents and alerts

-If you see a check box labeled Turn off all Microsoft incident creation rules for these products.
-Recommended, mark it to avoid duplication of incidents.
+Mark the check box labeled Turn off all Microsoft incident creation rules for these products.
+Recommended, to avoid duplication of incidents.

-When you enable the Microsoft 365 Defender connector, all of the Microsoft 365 Defender components’ connectors (the ones mentioned at the beginning of this article) are automatically connected in the background.
-In order to disconnect one of the components’ connectors, you must first disconnect the Microsoft 365 Defender connector.
+When you enable the Microsoft Defender XDR connector, all of the Microsoft Defender XDR components’ connectors (the ones mentioned at the beginning of this article) are automatically connected in the background.
+In order to disconnect one of the components’ connectors, you must first disconnect the Microsoft Defender XDR connector.

-To query Microsoft 365 Defender incident data, use the following statement in the query window:
+To query Microsoft Defender XDR incident data, use the following statement in the query window:

 SecurityIncident | where ProviderName == "Microsoft 365 Defender"